 Old Dominion Collision Repair Center graduates from SHARP

-Salem - Oregon OSHA has announced that Old Dominion Collision Repair Center of Eugene has graduated from the Safety and Health Achievement Recognition Program (SHARP).
+Salem, OR — Oregon OSHA has announced that Old Dominion Collision Repair Center of Eugene has graduated from the Safety and Health Achievement Recognition Program (SHARP).

 SHARP provides an incentive for Oregon employers to work with their employees to find and correct hazards, develop and implement effective safety and health programs, and continuously improve.
 The ultimate goal of SHARP is to encourage employers to become self-sufficient in managing workplace safety and health issues.